rushabhdhoke/DVIO/README.md

 Relevant Video Resource: For a broader understanding of deep learning approaches in this field, you might find this overview helpful: Deep Visual Inertial Odometry with Kalman Filter.

-This video is relevant as it discusses the foundational concepts of Deep VIO and Kalman Filtering, which provides context for why you chose to replace the standard KF with your advanced fusion approach.

 Youtube Overview:
 <a href="https://youtu.be/T8hH6Q6KIrc?si=aMZP8SQk5q0PdzRC" target="_blank">
   <img src="https://github.com/ElliotHYLee/Deep_Visual_Inertial_Odometry/blob/docker/yt.png" alt="Alt Text">
 </a>